clux/js-talk-cisco/TALK.md

 window.name === 'Eirik'
 ```

-Sometimes this is hard to find, so use a static analyser; I recommend JSHint.
+Sometimes this is hard to find, and this is just one of many things to watch out for, so use a static analyser; I recommend JSHint.

 Property lookups, if you look for `qwfp` on `me` now, it will actually look through the object itself and its ancestors' prototypes: